KyAnhVo/ml-models/id3-python/README.md

 ---

 ## Notes
-- Tie-breaking rules, entropy calculation, and leaf class handling follow the assignment description.
-- Empty lines in data files are skipped.
 - **Learning Curve**: For part (d), the plot shown in the report was generated with a separate script using `matplotlib`.
 This script is **not part of the submission**, since only `numpy` and `pandas` are permitted in the implementation.

 ---